 CARBON CONTENT Increased carbon translates into greater stiffness in the stick.
 High carbon content contributes to high power in hits, but can also make receiving more challenging.
 Players need to find the right balance of power and feel to suit their game.

-WEIGHT For each composite stick we offer, we include an approximate weight for a 36-36.5" stick.
+WEIGHT For each composite stick we offer, we include a targeted weight for a 36-36.5" stick.
 You can assume each additional inch will add approximately 10 grams.

 SCOOP This technology refers to a 2mm groove in the toe of the stick which varies in length but runs up the shaft of the stick.
 This feature aids in cradling the ball for heightened control in ball handling, lifts (both forehand and backhand),